fbpx

 FAQ: Frequently Asked Questions

 Yes, all of the curriculums are digital files only.
-Please try and download and save immediately.
+Please try and download and save it immediately.
 With the new website- download links do not expire!!
 Requests for new download links can be sent to support@discoverwildlearning.com.

 Due to the nature of digital products, there is no way to return the product after it is received.
 Therefore, all sales are final.
 We know this is disappointing!
 Unfortunately, people abuse returning digital products to gain free copies.
 If you feel you have a special consideration or bought more than one copy of the same product by mistake, please email support@discoverwildlearning.com and we will try and help!